facelessuser/coloraide/docs/src/markdown/color.md

 color1.new("blue")
 ```

+!!! tip
+    If the `Color` class has be subclassed, this is an easy way to convert between the different subclasses, assuming
+    the registered color spaces are compatible between the two different `Color` classes.

 ## Random

 If you'd like to generate a random color, simply call `Color.random` with a given color space and one will be generated.